-List Of Documents Required To Apply For a Mortgage Loan In California
+Documents Needed When Applying For a Mortgage Loan

 If you’re looking for a home loan in California, you may start out by looking at different lenders to see what kind of deal you can get on your new home.
 But before you do, there will be some documents you’ll need to have on hand first.